NLO Merging

 Info::mergingWeightNLO() = CKKW-L-weight for two jets for events in the two-jet sample.

-After the tree-level events have been reweighted, main87.cc will move on to process the POWHEG NLO input.
+After the tree-level events have been reweighted, the POWHEG NLO input is processed.
 This is done by switching to the following flag.

 flag Merging:doNL3Loop (default = off)